-VirnetX Holding Corporation ("we," "us," "our" or the "Company") is a development stage company focused on commercializing a patent portfolio for providing solutions for secure real-time communications such as instant messaging, or "IM," and voice over Internet protocol, or "VoIP."
+VirnetX Holding Corporation ("we," "us," "our" or the "Company") are a development stage company focused on commercializing a patent portfolio for providing solutions for secure real-time communications such as instant messaging, or "IM," and voice over internet protocol, or "VoIP."

 In July 2007 we effected a merger between PASW, Inc., a company which had at the time of the merger, publicly traded common stock with limited operations, and VirnetX, Inc., which became our principal operating subsidiary.
-As a result of this merger, the former security holders of VirnetX, Inc. came to own a majority of our outstanding common stock.
+As a result of this merger, the former securityholders of VirnetX, Inc. came to own a majority of our outstanding common stock.

 Under generally accepted accounting principles in the United States, the accompanying financial statements have been prepared as if VirnetX, Inc., a company whose inception date was August 2, 2005, who is our predecessor for accounting purposes, had acquired PASW, Inc. on July 5, 2007.
-Accordingly, the accompanying statement of operations include the operations of VirnetX, Inc. from August 2, 2005 to December 31, 2007 and the operations of PASW, Inc. from July 5, 2007 to December 31, 2007.
+Accordingly, the accompanying statement of operations include the operations of VirnetX, Inc. from August 2, 2005 to December 31, 2008 and the operations of PASW, Inc. from July 5, 2007 to December 31, 2008.
 The historical share activity of VirnetX, Inc. has been retroactively restated to account for the 12.454788 to one exchange rate which was applicable to certain convertible instruments as explained in Note 10 and Note 11 and for our one for three reverse stock split which was implemented on October 29, 2007.

 Our principal business activities to date are our efforts to commercialize our patent portfolio.
-We also conduct the remaining activities of PASW, Inc., which are generally limited to the collection of royalties on certain Internet-based communications by a wholly owned Japanese subsidiary of PASW pursuant to the terms of a single license agreement.
+We also conduct the remaining activities of PASW, Inc., which are generally limited to the collection of royalties on certain internet-based communications by a wholly owned Japanese subsidiary of PASW pursuant to the terms of a single license agreement.
 The revenue generated by this agreement is not significant.

 Although we believe we may derive revenues in the future from our principal patent portfolio and are currently endeavoring to develop certain of those patents into marketable products, we have not done so to date.
-As such, we are in the development stage and consequently are subject to the risks associated with development stage companies, including the need for additional financings, the uncertainty that our patent and technology licensing program development efforts will produce revenue-bearing licenses for us, the uncertainty that our development initiatives will produce successful commercial products as well as the uncertainty of marketing and customer acceptance of such products.
+As such, we are in the development stage and consequently are subject to the risks associated with development stage companies, including the need for additional financings, the uncertainty that our licensing program development efforts will produce revenue-bearing licenses for us, the uncertainty that our development initiatives will produce successful commercial products as well as the uncertainty of marketing and customer acceptance of such products.

 These financial statements are prepared on a going concern basis that contemplates the realization of assets and discharge of liabilities in the normal course of business.
 We have incurred net operating losses and negative cash flows from operations.
-At December 31, 2007, we had a deficit accumulated in the development stage of \$10,975,891.
-However, management believes the \$8,589,000 cash on hand at December 31, 2007 is sufficient to meet our working capital needs for 2008 or until significant revenue is generated from operations.
+At December 31, 2008, we had a deficit accumulated in the development stage of \$23,048,161.
+Management believes that the first half of 2009 average monthly cash requirement to fund our business is unlikely to change materially from 2008 levels and, as a result, anticipates that our cash balance at December 31, 2008 as supplemented by our completed common equity and warrants offering in January 2009 which raised approximately \$3,300,000 of net proceeds, will be insufficient to fund our operations for longer than through the end of our second quarter of 2009.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.